carmenhg/EC528_Fall21_Project/README.md

 By using analytics tools, our goal is to identify the bottlenecks of the pre-processing pipeline, and explore the areas where it can be improved upon.

-We will implement, and profile other libraries other than Xarray, which might help us achieve better performance on the pre-processing step of the pipeline.
+We will profile other libraries other than Xarray, which might help us achieve better performance on the pre-processing step of the pipeline.

-The final goal of the project is to create  a much faster, and scalabale end to end large scale remote sensing data processing pipeline running in the MOC.
+The final goal of the project is to document current prototype and create a much faster, and scalabale end to end large scale remote sensing data processing pipeline running in the MOC.

 ## 4. Solution Concept

 Our client will provide us with a working prototype consisting of a platform built on Ray that takes Raw satelitte data images, turns them into time-series and feeds them into a linear regression model for analysis.
-This platform will help researchers study local effects of climate change on ecosystems all over the world.
+This platform will help researchers study local effects of climate change on ecosystems.
 It will allow for a better understanding of how the Earth's land cover, or the physical makeup of the land, changes over time.
-Our final solution will be an improved prototype of this system as a scalable Python application hosted on MOC.
+Our final solution will be an improved prototype of this system hosted on MOC.

 Global Architectural Structure Of the Project: